hotwax/oms-documentation/deployment&configuration/nifi/flow-definitions/flow-definitions.md

 1. Navigate to the parent process group where you want to create a new processor.
 2. Drag `Process Group` from the menu to the canvas.
-3. Click the `Browse icon`, upload the file, and provide appropriate naming as per the required process flow.
+3. Click the `Browse` icon, upload the file, and provide appropriate naming as per the required process flow.

+### Create Parameter Context

+When creating a processor using the flow definition within the same file, it is important to create a new parameter context for the new flow.
+If the parameter context remains the same, any changes in the parameter will be reflected in the source flow file.
+To avoid this, follow these steps:

+1. Right-click on the Canvas and Select `Configure to edit` the processor configuration.
+Locate 'Process Group Parameter Context' in the General Tab:

+2. Switch to the `General` tab.
+Here, you'll find the option labeled as `Process Group Parameter Context.`

+3. Click on the dropdown menu next to "Process Group Parameter Context."
+Scroll down to the bottom of the list where you'll find the option to "Create New Parameter Context."
+Choose this option to create a new parameter context for the flow.

+4. Add the Name of the Parameter Context.
+Choose a descriptive name that reflects the purpose or function of the flow to maintain clarity and organization.

+5. Click on `Apply` to Save the Parameter Context:

+This ensures that any modifications made to parameters within this flow will be isolated to its specific context, preventing unintended effects on other parts of the system.

 ### Inherit Parameter Context

 Parameter contexts manage dynamic values shared across processors or components within a data flow, containing details from the original flow definition.
-When transferring the flow definition between instances, replace the parameter context with the correct parent processor's parameter context for inheritance.
+When transferring the flow definition between instances, replace the parent parameter context with the correct parent processor's parameter context for inheritance.
 Follow these steps:

 1. Right-click on the processor's canvas.
 2. Select `parameter` from the options.